maxpohlmann/Alonzo/README.md

 ## Simply typed lambda calculus (type inference à la Curry)

 Begin a line with `?` to determine the most general type (more precisely, the principal pair) of the term.
-Right now, all types variables are wildly numbered αs, but I'd like to make that look nicer at some point.
+Right now, all type variables are wildly numbered αs, but I'd like to make that look nicer at some point.
 Some examples (for predefined metavariables):

 ```
 λ$ ?
 S